OOI-RCA-APL/ceres/docs/getting-started.md

 \_You'll notice here, that that in addition to `@connection`, there is another component with the address `@`.
 Ceres components form a hierachical tree structure, with a generic root component at the top.
 For small projects, this structure can mostly be ignored, but for larger projects, this hierarchical structure allows components to be organized into groups.

-For our project, we see that `@` and `@connection` components are running but disabled, meaning that unless we run the engine using the `--all` flag, they will not be started automatically.
+For our project, we see that `@` and `@connection` components are running but disabled, meaning that unless we run the engine using the `all` selector, they will not be started automatically.

 _All components defined in the `components` configuration are children the root component._